africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/You are who you are. You write by sitting down and writing - Bernard Malamud.md

 ---
 {"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/You are who you are.
-You write by sitting down and writing - Bernard Malamud/","title":"Bernard Malamud","noteIcon":""}
+You write by sitting down and writing - Bernard Malamud/","title":"You are who you are.
+You write by sitting down and writing - Bernard Malamud","noteIcon":""}
 ---